Kemal Kurt: Vita

-For many years the books of Kemal Kurt are also part of the curriculum of several American universities.
+For many years, the books of Kemal Kurt have also been part of the curriculum of several American universities.

-That left behind photo archive of Kemal Kurt includes 20000 images.
-Still by himself as a traveling exhibition of photos and poems conceived, menschen.orte is thanks to his estate managers inner part of current presentations.
+That left behind a photo archive of Kemal Kurt including 20.000 images.
+A traveling exhibition of photos and poems he conceived, menschen.orte was put up thanks to his estate managers' part of current presentations.

 Awards/fellowships

-In 1999 he had a fellowship at the Villa Aurora (exile home of Lion Feuchtwanger) in Pacific Palisades, CA, in 2000 at the international writers' retreats Hawthornden Castle at Edinburgh and "Waves of Three Seas" at Rhodes, 2001 at Centrum for Arts & Creative Education in Port Townsend, WA.
-In 1991 and 2000 he had grants from the foundation Stiftung Preußische Seehandlung Berlin for children's fiction.
+In 1999 he had a friendship at the Villa Aurora (exile home of Lion Feuchtwanger) in Pacific Palisades, CA, in 2000 at the international writers' retreats Hawthornden Castle at Edinburgh and "Waves of Three Seas" at Rhodes, 2001 at Centrum for Arts & Creative Education in Port Townsend, WA.

+In 1991 and 2000 he had support from the foundation Stiftung Preußische Seehandlung Berlin for children's fiction.
 "Wenn der Meddah kommt" was listed among the three best German children's books in the spring of 1996 by WDR, Radio Bremen and Saarländischer Rundfunk and "The five Fingers and the Moon" was chosen the Best Picture Book of the month December 1997 by the German Academy for Children's Books.